Huracan (mammal): H. coffeyi

 H. coffeyi was described by Dalquest, 1986 on a holotype (MWSU 12147) found from Coffee Ranch in Texas.
 The holotype specimen is a partial mandible preserving some molar teeth.
 All specimens of the species were originally classified as those of Agriotherium schneideri, though H. coffeyi differs from H. schneideri in having much larger and longer premolars and molars.

 H. qiui

 H. qiui is a new species described by Jiangzuo et al. (2023).
 The holotype (HMV 2005) is a nearly complete skull from the Wangjiashan fossil locality.
 This species differs from H. coffeyi and H. schneideri in not being as hypercarnivorous with more developed anterior premolars and the first and second molars longer.
 The skull is also much narrower in this species.

 Other possible species

 Two species of agriotheriin bears, A. roblesi and I. punjabensis might belong to Huracan as well based on overall similarities of their molars.
 In the case of I. punjabensis is sister to the Agriotherium–Huracan clade.

+Description

+The short rostrum, resulting in increased out-forces of the jaw-closing muscles (temporalis and masseter), may have been an adaptation for cracking bones with their broad carnassials.
+Such use of the P4 and m1 teeth is supported by the heavy wear on these teeth in old individuals of Huracan and Arctodus simus (another giant bear).
+The low relative grinding area of the molars also suggests a carnivorous diet, although the omni-herbivorous spectacled bear also shares this characteristic.

 Paleobiology

 Diet

-While Jiangzou et al. suggested that this genus had a greater adaptation for a carnivorous diet than Indarctos.
-Despite this, isotopic analysis at the Optima fossil site in Oklahoma isotopic analysis suggests that Huracan was possibly omnivorous much like modern bears.
+Jiangzou et al. suggested that this genus had a greater adaptation for a carnivorous diet than Indarctos, with isotopic analysis from Yepómera (Chihuahua) suggesting a carnivorous diet based on C_{4} consuming ungulates.
+Despite this, isotope data from Optima (Oklahoma) suggests that Huracan was possibly omnivorous much like modern bears.